Lamer

 2. S&P 500 closes higher after another volatile session, aided by strong bank earnings

 The S&P 500 broke back into the green Wednesday, buoyed by Bank of America and Morgan Stanley’s blockbuster earnings reports.
 Ongoing concerns about U.S.-China trade negotiations and a government shutdown weighed on investor sentiment but took a backseat to enthusiasm over a better-than-expected start to earnings season.
 The Dow Jones Industrial Average ended the day little changed, down just 17.15 points, or 0.04% at 46,253.31.
 At one point in the day, the 30-stock index rose as much as 422.88 points.
-The S&P 500 finished 0.4% higher at 6,671.06, after gaining as much as 1.2% intraday.
-The Nasdaq Composite finished up 0.7% at 22,670.08.
-It briefly rallied as much as 1.4%.
+The S&P 500 finished 0.4% higher at 6,671.06, while the Nasdaq Composite finished up 0.7% at 22,670.08.

 3. Gold extends record run past $4,200 on rate-cut hopes, safe-haven fever